2018 GENERAL ASSEMBLY SESSION REPORTING

 The State of Maryland provides great materials to help people who are new to the system.
 We recommend some of these references.

-- An overview of the legislative process can be found here
+- Read an overview of the legislative process

 - Where do I go?
-A map of the government buildings and parking can be found here
+View a map of the government buildings and parking.

 THE ARC MARYLAND 2017 LEGISLATIVE RECAP

 The Maryland General Assembly completed their 2017 session at midnight on April 10.
 For The Arc Maryland, the 2017 Legislative Session was both extremely busy and successful!
 Key bills of our Public Policy Platform were passed by the General Assembly and have been signed into law by Governor Hogan.
 We could not have accomplished as much as we did without the support of our chapters and grassroots members!
 Without the over 700 attendees for DD Day, and all the individuals who testified, we would not have had as productive session as we had!

 Governor Hogan released his FY 2018 Proposed Operating Budget on January 18, 2017.
 The Developmental Disabilities Administration (DDA) Budget includes: Read more…